Hanneseh/MPDL_Project_2/README.md

 1. The original image, along with the mask and the associated prompt, is subjected to a Stable Diffusion method.
 2. The resulting image is an image **X**, which looks similar to the original but has altered areas within the mask region.
 3. This image **X** is cropped along the mask and superimposed onto the original image to produce the **realfake** image.

+## Tasks 13.06
+- Was sagt baseline wenn wir fakefake bilder als input nehmen?
+- Investigate how blurred masks affect the baseline
+- Fix Noise resediue: Können wir den Noise resediue sehen wie im paper?
+- Fix Nix-Model: Validiere implementierung
+- Train Nix-Model auf den 10k bildern die wir schon haben, wie verhält sich test iou zu der von baseline?
+- Generiere 10k bilder: jeweils: original, fakefake und realfake bilder (+ maske))
+- Train baseline on combined dataset and test it
+- Train Nix-Model on combined dataset and test it
+- What is better?
+Baseline or Nix-Model?

+**e-mail 13.06**
+I was checking the NIX paper again and I'm still not sure why they chose to write down R_i like in Eq.
+3 but I think what R_i should be is the (high-frequency) noise content of the image, like shown in the images as well.
+I also wanted to add that it would be cool to try a pre-trained visual transformer (ViT) based model (maybe the masked autoencoder version, MAE-ViT, it's on huggingface) since its attention could enable better comparisons across the entire image (but it could also be disadvantageous in other respects, like the larger number of parameters).

+Regarding the questions that we would like to answer, you should eventually run experiments including the following (it's mostly a summary of what we discussed, plus a few additional points):
+1. NIX vs simple FCN baseline (vs fine-tuned ViT baseline)
+2. using fake fake (which would actually be similar to NIX's "universal" data generation) vs real fakes.
+3. I'm also really curious how training using the inpainted output directly works (so without pasting the inpainted region into the original image).
+If you train like this, how does it work on fake-fakes and real-fakes?
+4. how well does the trained model extrapolate to other inpainting models?
+For example, can your model trained on SD1.5 data detect when SD2.1 or Kandinsky was used for inpainting?

 # Tasks (6.6):